ajay-techspace/blackjack_card_game/README.md

 # 🃏 Blackjack Terminal Game (Python)

-A simple terminal-based Blackjack card game implemented in Python.
+A terminal-based Blackjack card game implemented in Python.
 Play against the computer (dealer) by making strategic choices — hit or stand — and aim to get 21 without going bust!

 ---